JXEnterprises/Phoenix/README.md

 We use the [Git Flow](https://www.git-tower.com/learn/git/ebook/en/command-line/advanced-topics/git-flow) development methodology, which enables multiple team members to develop different features or fix bugs quickly while keeping merges to a minimum.
 We also use the industry-standard [Semantic Versioning scheme](https://semver.org/).

 Contributions will be accepted only to invited collaborators such as JX employees, consultants, and contractors.
-If you encounter a security vulnerability, please [Email Us]()
+If you encounter a security vulnerability, please [Email Us](hdesk@jxe.com).

 ## Change Log